GoogleCloudPlatform/fda-mystudies/deployment/README.md

          ```bash
          tfengine --config_path=$ENGINE_CONFIG --output_path=$GIT_ROOT/deployment/terraform
          ```
-1. Create the `devops` project and Terraform state bucket (if this step fails, confirm you have updated your application default credentials and that the required version of Terraform is installed), for example:
+1. Use Terraform to create the `devops` project and Terraform state bucket (if this step fails, confirm you have updated your application default credentials and that the required version of Terraform is installed), for example:
     ```bash
     cd $GIT_ROOT/deployment/terraform/devops
     terraform init